cloudfoundry/csb-brokerpak-gcp/README.md

 There is a make target to push the broker and brokerpak into a CloudFoundry foundation.
 It will be necessary to manually configure a few items for the broker to work.

 - `make push-broker` will `cf push` the broker into CloudFoundry.
 Requires the `cf` cli to be installed.
+- `make run-integration-tests` will test the brokerpak with the latest version of CSB

 The broker gets pushed into CloudFoundry as *cloud-service-broker-gcp*  It will be necessary to bind a MySQL database to the broker to provide broker state storage.
 See [GCP Installation](./docs/gcp-installation.md) docs for more info.